 4) In the template, add a Linked DB (Tasks)

 The same instruction for Fibery looks like this (2 steps):

 🍏 Instructions in Fibery:— Fibery 🧶 (@fibery_io) May 17, 2020

 1) Create a Clients Type and a Tasks Type

 2) Add a relation property to connect the two

 That is it.

-Let’s add some more use cases into the SoftDev app: bugs tracking, people workload and some chart:
+Let’s add some more use cases into the SoftDev space: bugs tracking, people workload and some chart:

 Now we’re ready to decompose both tools to the building blocks.
 Boring, but an important section.
 Hold on!